Alluxio/alluxio/docs/en/Debugging-Guide.md

 (e.g., one uses the default value `NOSASL` while the other is customized to `SIMPLE`).
 Please read [Configuration-Settings](Configuration-Settings.html) for how to customize Alluxio clusters and applications.

-### Q: How do I copy a file larger than worker's memory size from local to Alluxio?
+### Q: How do I copy a file larger than a single worker's memory capacity from local to Alluxio?

 A: When writing files to Alluxio, by default Alluxio is using `LocalFirstPolicy` (see [location policy](File-System-API.html#location-policy)) to select workers to store the data.
 One can change this policy to `RoundRobinPolicy` (see below) or `MostAvailableFirstPolicy`